Best external drives for backup, storage, and portability

 The only reason we don’t universally recommend the Portable SSD X5 is the relative rarity of Thunderbolt 3/4 ports on PCs.
 The advent of USB4 should alleviate this, but only if vendors decide to combine it with the superset technology that is Thunderbolt 4.
 Or you may simply soon see USB4 drives with the same 40Gbps transfer rates.
 It gets complicated.

 For most consumers, the main shopping concerns for external storage are capacity and price.
 However, while you might think that the lowest-cost drive provides the most value, it often doesn’t.
-In fact, dollar for dollar, cheaper low-capacity drives are most often the worst deal.
+In fact, dollar for dollar, cheaper low-capacity drives are most often the worst deal historically.
+We’ve been doing this comparison for years and it’s always been the worst value.

 The vast majority of external drives today are USB drives.
-Beyond that simple statement, the story gets confusing—largely because of the plethora of variations: USB 3.0, USB 3.1 Gen 1 (5Gbps, which is basically USB 3.0), USB 3.1 Gen 2 (10Gbps), and USB 3.1 Gen 2×2 (20Gbps), and now USB 3.2 and USB4.
-In an attempt to simplify things, the USB Forum has recently changed the nomenclature to indicate throughput speed–Superspeed USB 5Gbps, Superspeed USB 10Gbps, and Superspeed USB 20Gbps–because performance is a priority for most uses.
+Beyond that simple statement, the story gets confusing—largely because of the plethora of variations: USB 3.0, USB 3.1 Gen 1 (5Gbps, which is basically USB 3.0), USB 3.2 Gen 2 (10Gbps), and USB 3.2 Gen 2×2 (20Gbps), and now the up-and-coming USB4.
+In an attempt to simplify things, the USB Forum has recently changed the nomenclature to indicate throughput speed—SuperSpeed USB 5Gbps, SuperSpeed USB 10Gbps, and SuperSpeed USB 20Gbps—because performance is a priority for most uses.
 For the sake of brevity (and sanity), we generally shorten those names to USB 10Gbps, or 10Gbps USB, for instance.

-No hard drive, unless combined in RAID with others, can outstrip the 5Gbps (roughly 500MBps real world after overhead) throughput of USB 3.1 Gen 1.
-Don’t worry about Gen 2, 10Gbps, or Thunderbolt with single hard drive enclosures.
+No hard drive, unless combined in RAID with others, can outstrip the 5Gbps (roughly 500MBps real-world after overhead) throughput of USB 3.1 Gen 1.
+Don’t worry about Gen 2, 10Gbps, or Thunderbolt with single hard drive enclosures because it doesn’t really matter.

-Where Superspeed 10Gbps/20Gbps, USB4, or Thunderbolt will definitely help is with the aforementioned RAID setups, or more likely—an SSD.
-The good news is that while USB 3.1 Gen 2, which is more than fast enough for most users at 10Gbps, used to be expensive, it’s fairly affordable today.
-A SanDisk Extreme Portable SSD that is our runner-up for portable storage can be had for $90 in a 500GB capacity.
+Where SuperSpeed 10Gbps/20Gbps, USB4, or Thunderbolt will definitely help is with the aforementioned RAID hard drive setups, or more likely—an SSD.
+The good news is that while USB 3.1 Gen 2, which is more than fast enough for most users at 10Gbps, used to be expensive, it’s basically the standard today.
+A SanDisk Extreme Portable SSD, our runner-up for portable storage, can be had for $90 in a 500GB capacity.

-Now it’s Superspeed USB 20Gbps (Gen 2×2) that’s the high-priced blend, with the Seagate Firecuda Gaming SSD costing $200 for the same 500GB of storage.
-There aren’t a lot of 2×2 ports out there, but these drives will also work with USB4 at the same 20Gbps pace.
+The faster USB 3.2 SuperSpeed 20Gbps (Gen 2×2) moves you into a higher-price bracket, with the Seagate Firecuda Gaming SSD costing $200 for the same 500GB of storage.
+Although faster than the typical USB 3.2 SuperSpeed 10Gbps, there aren’t a lot of USB 20Gbps gen 2×2 ports out there, but these drives should work with the upcoming USB4 at the same 20Gbps pace.

 External drives come with a variety of ports, though they’re gradually consolidating on the Type-C connector.
 Here’s what you need to care about:

 USB 3 Micro-BSuperspeed.
-This is still a very common port on portable backup hard drives today.
+This is still a very common port on many lower-cost portable and desktop external hard drives today.
 It’s actually the same Micro USB port used on your phone, but beefed up with more data lines to hit USB 3.0 speeds.
-It’ll do 5Gbps and is fine for hard drives and SATA (internally) SSDs..
+It’ll do 5Gbps and is fine for hard drives and SATA (internally) SSDs.

 USB 3 Type-B is the larger, blocky version of USB 3.0 Micro B. Type B ports are becoming rare, though you might find one on enclosures supporting 5.25-inch hard drives or optical drives.
 It supports speeds up to 5Gbps.

-USB Type-A You won’t find this port on any drive, but you will on PCs and laptops.
-The reason we mention it is that, any drive with a Type-C port should come with a Type-C to Type-A cable or adapter.
+USB Type-A You won’t find this port on any drive, but you will find this familiar rectangular port on PCs and laptops.
+The reason we mention it is that any drive with a Type-C port should come with a Type-C to Type-A cable or adapter, hopefully, since most PCs have those.

 Thunderbolt 2 is at this point, a dead port.
 Using the mini-DisplayPort connector, it only really gained popularity on Macs, and even Apple put it out to pasture in 2017.
 There’s no need to invest in a Thunderbolt 2 drive unless it’s for legacy support issues.